 “However, I felt that it was not the right time for me to do that straight after high school, and I went down the path of beauty therapy, which has been an awesome career, that has taught me a lot of valuable life skills.”

 “During COVID I had lots of time to think about the future and remembered what I had learnt about social work, I decided I was ready to take on the challenge of studying this degree in order to open doors for me to work with whānau (family) within the health and social services fields.
-Along the way I have learnt a lot about myself as well, which has been an added benefit.”
+Along the way I learnt a lot about myself as well, which was an added benefit.”

 The practical side of the Bachelor of Social Work

-Roka has found the two marae-based workshops as part of her programme, allowed her to practice tikanga (culture) and prepare her mihi (introduction speech).
+Roka found the two marae-based workshops as part of her programme, allowed her to practice tikanga (culture) and prepare her mihi (introduction speech).

 The Bachelor of Social Work also contains learning material about policy and legal procedures relevant to social work, and how these systems come into play when in a working situation.